 People with different hearing impairments have been able to access free music workshops thanks to funding by Sheffield Hospitals Charity and Arts Council England.

-Led by professional musicians Thomas Sherman and Joe Harrison-Greaves, 20 participants rediscovered their passion for music.
-The four different groups of participants who benefited from the workshops are coming together on Thursday 21st March for a final performance event.
-They will be playing some of the musical compositions they have created and are inviting an audience to join in.
+Led by professional musicians Thomas Sherman and Joe Harrison-Greaves, 20 participants rediscovered their passion for music in summer 2018.
+Four different groups of participants who benefited from the workshops came together on Thursday 21st March for a final public performance.
+They played some of the musical compositions they have created and invited an audience to join in.

 Musician and workshop leader Thomas Sherman explained the success of the project:-